renovatebot/renovate/docs/usage/self-hosted-configuration.md

     `globalExtends` presets can't be private.
     When Renovate resolves `globalExtends` it does not fully process the configuration.
     This means that Renovate does not have the authentication it needs to fetch private things.

+## globalExtendsEager

+By default, Renovate resolves and merges `globalExtends` presets _after_ other global config.

+But if you set `globalExtendsEager` to `true`, then Renovate will resolve and merge `globalExtends` presets _before_ the global config.

 ## httpCacheTtlDays